WildernessLabs/Documentation/Netduino/Input_Output/Onboard_Button_+_LED/index.md

 title: Onboard Button + LED
 ---

-[LED available via `Pins.ONBOARD_LED`]
+Netduino has an accessible button and a blue LED onboard.
+This means that you can test code that uses a button or LED circuit without having to build an external one.

-[Turns on briefly when power is turned on, and after boot.]
+The onboard LED  is availble via the `Pins.ONBOARD_LED` enumeration, and turns on briefly when power is turned on, as well as after booting to indicate the OS is operational and the program is ready to run.

-[Button available via `Pins.ONBOARD_BTN`]

-[reset's the Netduino by default.
-Need to initialize it as an `InputPort` or `OutputPort` to disable reset.]

-[Also a power LED, and a Network LED for boards equipped with Ethernet or WiFi support. ]
+The onboard Button is available via `Pins.ONBOARD_BTN` enumeration, and if not bound to either an `InputPort` or `OutputPort`, will reset the Netduino by default when pressed.
+To disable it, simple assign a port to it.

+Note that the Netduino also has a white power LED indicating the board is powered.
+Boards that are network enabled, such as the N2+, N3 Ethernet, or N3 WiFi also have a network LED that lights up to indicate network traffic.

 ## InputPort and OutputPort

-Can access them via `OutputPort` or `InputPort`.
-Following example illustrates turning the LED on when the Button is pressed.
+Both the onboard LED and Button are accessible via an `OutputPort` or `InputPort` object.
+For instance, the following example illustrates turning the LED on when the Button is pressed.

 ```CSharp